Chicago Bears practice squad player reportedly tests positive for COVID-19

 RELATED: Nick Foles leads Chicago Bears in comeback win over Tom Brady and Tampa Bay Buccaneers 20-19

-The Chiefs are scheduled to host the Last Vegas Raiders on Sunday.
+The Chiefs are scheduled to host the Las Vegas Raiders on Sunday.

 Tracing is being carried out, but there's still no word on whether the game will be moved, Shefter said.